daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 4. Now we are going to grant the connector access privileges for the tenant.
 Access the option ***Security / Roles***, and select Administration role for the tenant (the tenant code with prefix "Administration")

 5. Click the button ***Add new*** to grant the connector user access to the tenant.
-The user can be retrieved on step 3, property "Client Email"
+The user can be retrieved on step 3, property "Client Username"

 6. Now use these configurations to configure a connector on your local machine (or a Windows VM), following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).